Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \subsection{Contribution}

-In this work, we perform the first comprehensive study of text-to-SQL errors of ICL-based techniques and the effectiveness of their repairing methods.
+In this work, we conduct the first comprehensive study of text-to-SQL errors of ICL-based techniques and the effectiveness of their repairing methods. \

-Through our study on four ICL-based techniques, two benchmarks, and two LLM settings, we observe that 37.3\% generated SQL queries contain errors, and summarize 29 error types of 7 categories.
-Among them, 4 categories and 13 error types are format-related and can be detected even without the knowledge of NL question or database schema.
-We also find that 26.0\% errors are related to format problems, and 30.9\% to semantic problems, showing a great improvement space (Section~\ref{sec:errors}).
+Through our study on four ICL-based techniques, two benchmarks, and two LLM settings, we construct a novel symptom-driven error taxonomy comprising 27 error types of 7 categories.
+Instead of error locations, it focuses on the ``edit path to correctness'', aiming to provide actionable solution for automated repair.
+We find that, 26.0\% of errors are \textit{intent-independent errors}, and 30.9\% to semantics, demonstrating a great improvement space (Section~\ref{sec:errors}).